w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ```

 When you create your own chain spec, there are a few considerations to keep in mind.
 One being that
-Rococo is a Proof of Authority chain, so you will need to add in an authority and its session keys
+Rococo is a Proof-of-Authority chain, so you will need to add in an authority and its session keys
 to the file.
 So you will need to modify the following:

 ```